Jeans for Older Women? Why Every Single One of Us Needs a Pair!

 There are a couple of ways to figure out the correct size for your jeans.
 And trust me; it’s not always easy, but it’s extremely worth it!

 The first aspect is to have an open mind and be in a good mood.
 Don’t even try to go jean shopping if you’re crabby or hungry!
 The best time is to take a fun friend and make it an adventure.
 Include wine if that makes it special for you!

 After you have all of these jeans in the fitting room with you, put them on!
 And then don’t just stand there – get moving.
-Sit down, move around and see how they feel and look.
-If you don’t have a friend with you, it’s never bad to ask someone else their opinion.
+Sit down, move around, and see how they feel and look.
+If you don’t have a friend with you, it’s ok to ask someone else their opinion.